augansu/nimbussoft-saas-analytics-powerbi/README.md

 ---

-## 5️⃣ Dashboards (What They Enable)
+## 5 Dashboards (What They Enable)

-The solution includes five executive and operational views:
+The solution includes five executive and operational views plus one detailed customer 360 drillthrough page:

 1. **Executive Overview** — rolling KPIs and trends